 Following the visit by Angolan President, Dr. Agostinho Neto, to Cuba last month, a new?

-Following the visit by Angolan President, Dr. Agostinho Neto, to Cuba last month, a new phase in relations has opened between the two countries.
+Background: Following the visit by Angolan President, Dr. Agostinho Neto, to Cuba last month, a new phase in relations has opened between the two countries.

 SYNOPSIS: The Cuban military presence is still evident in the capital, Luanda, but the emphasis is now on economic and technical aid.
 For Cubans, President Neto's visit marked the end of their bold military intervention in the former Portuguese colony.
 Although Cuba has pledged continued military support, the priority now is to help Angolans tackle serious economic problems and building political institutions from scratch.
 Nevertheless, Angolan Prime Minister, Lopo do Nascimento, conceded last month that some Cuban troops were still dying in clashes with guerrillas in southern Angola.